Telehealth for sexual and reproductive wellbeing: benefits and drawbacks

 Other physicians on the platform also claim to provide sexual medicine services, among which are dermatologists, urologists, and OBGYNs, many of whom offer Cognitive Behavior Therapy (CBT) services as well.

-This blurring of specialties can confuse patients seeking specialized SRHR care and potentially undermine the services’ credibility.
+This blurring of specialties can confuse patients seeking specialized SRH care and potentially undermine the services’ credibility.
 Are these professionals adequately trained in the specific nuances of sexual medicine?
 Or is this simply an attempt to broaden their service offerings without the necessary expertise?

 “Sexual medicine is in demand nowadays,” said Dr. Abou Ghannam.
 She added that the medical syndicate does not overlook sexual medicine; to practice it, one simply needs to obtain a certification.

-According to the physician, more non-governmental initiatives exist today to facilitate access to SRHR, though not specifically through telehealth.
+According to the physician, more non-governmental initiatives exist today to facilitate access to SRH, though not specifically through telehealth.
 These NGOs often provide free testing for sexually transmitted diseases (STDs) and facilitate access to doctors, among other services.

 However, Dr. Abou Ghannam affirmed that there is some skepticism surrounding these initiatives.
 She explained that while their work is commendable, they fall short in providing follow-up care for patients after initiating access.